 2.8.
 Objectives

 The primary objective is to develop a HRQoL measurement strategy for sarcoma patients, indicating which issues can be included for all sarcoma patients (sarcoma-generic) and which issues should be evaluated in certain subgroups (e.g. based on treatment or sarcoma location) only.
 This is the first step towards the implementation of sarcoma specific PROs in future clinical trials.
-Secondary endpoints are: (1)to develop an exhaustive list of all HRQoL issues relevant to sarcoma patients (irrespective of their sarcoma subtype, treatment, time since diagnosis and age and including generic/specific issues), (2) to determine the proportion of patients in each subgroup (according to tumour localization, type of sarcoma, disease stage and treatment) rating each item and the items from the EORTC QLQ C30 as relevant (i.e. rating 2-4 on Likert scale indicates relevance), (3) to determine the proportion of respondents with head neck or uterine localization rating each site-specific item of the H&N43 or EN24 questionnaire as relevant (i.e. rating 2-4 on Likert scale indicates relevance), (4) to determine the proportion of subgroups rating each item as relevant (i.e. half subgroups rating an item as relevant indicates a sarcoma-generic issue), and (5) to determine subgroup-specific (according to localization, type of treatment, subtype and disease stage) issues using a comparative approach (issues cited at least 1.5 times more indicates subgroup-specificity).
+Secondary endpoints are: (1)to develop an exhaustive list of all HRQoL issues relevant to sarcoma patients (irrespective of their sarcoma subtype, treatment, time since diagnosis and age, and including generic/specific issues), (2) to determine the proportion of patients in each subgroup (according to tumour localization, type of sarcoma, disease stage and treatment) rating each item and the items from the EORTC QLQ C30 as relevant (i.e. rating 2-4 on Likert scale indicates relevance), (3) to determine the proportion of respondents with head neck or uterine localization rating each site-specific item of the H&N43 or EN24 questionnaire as relevant (i.e. rating 2-4 on Likert scale indicates relevance), (4) to determine the proportion of subgroups rating each item as relevant (i.e. half subgroups rating an item as relevant indicates a sarcoma-generic issue), and (5) to determine subgroup-specific (according to localization, type of treatment, subtype and disease stage) issues using a comparative approach (issues cited at least 1.5 times more indicates subgroup-specificity).

 2.9.
 Sample size calculation